npearlmu/sentproclab/mss/README.md

 **Unpublished Manuscripts**

 Unpublished mss are copyright by the authors.
-Please cite appropriately (as "Unpublished manuscript, Northeastern University").
+Please cite appropriately (as "[Unpublished manuscript].
+Northeastern University").